 After state solar incentives and a 30 percent federal tax credit, the net cost to purchase, install and use this example system for its first year would be less than $9,450.

-Panels The most popular panel type is monocrystalline.
-An average 100-watt monocrystalline panel costs $150; a larger 250-watt monocrystalline unit costs $300. $0.47 per watt DC Prices are trending downward
+The most popular panel type is monocrystalline.
+An average 100-watt monocrystalline panel costs $150; a larger 250-watt monocrystalline unit costs $300.

-Batteries and Controller Batteries vary by capacity and their efficiency in storing energy from the solar panels.
+Batteries vary by capacity and their efficiency in storing energy from the solar panels.
 The controller functions as a dashboard to reveal how well your solar panels and battery are working, with higher-priced units providing more analytics, including readouts of performance over the past week or 30 days.
-Batteries and controllers cost $0.21/kW

-Structural Framing and Wiring Solar components are affixed to a surface using framing, which is typically aluminum, and attachment hardware.
+Solar components are affixed to a surface using framing, which is typically aluminum, and attachment hardware.
 The panels, inverter, controller and other devices are then wired together.
-Average price of components is $0.10/kW

-Installation Installation is labor: the cost to install components on a roof, garage siding or backyard array, with the vast majority of installations being roof-mounted.
+Installation is labor: the cost to install components on a roof, garage siding or backyard array, with the vast majority of installations being roof-mounted.
 Installation costs vary significantly by region of the country.
-The average is $0.27/kW and is trending upward.

 States vary in terms of the costs associated with a solar installation, particularly the labor and permit portions.
 Here’s how much it costs for an installed solar system in 20 different states: